What we commission

 Finally, when it comes to style and tone, most of us have an instinctive sense of what feels like a Channel 4 programme, but if in doubt, remember the channel’s old motto: ‘Make trouble; do it first; inspire change’.

-Because of the volume of ideas coming in, we need to keep meetings for ideas we know we want to develop.
-So the best way to pitch an idea to us is to e-mail a paragraph or two (at most) outlining the proposal and telling us what we’ll see.
+The best way to pitch an idea to us is to e-mail a paragraph or two outlining the proposal and telling us what we’ll see.
 If it doesn’t appeal to us at that length it won’t work in the listings or the EPG; if it does, we’ll happily meet and discuss it further.
 Commissioners’ particular areas of interest and responsibility are listed below, and if you have an idea that falls clearly into one of them, please do approach that commissioner first.
-But we all rove beyond those briefs so feel free to send uncategorisable ideas to whoever you’re currently having the best conversation with - or to John Hay in the first instance.
+But we all rove beyond those briefs so feel free to send uncategorisable ideas to whomever you’re currently having the best conversation with - or Danny Horan in the first instance.